Sunday, 2 November 2014

 The facilities easily exceeded the often appalling standards that greet the weary road traveller if you venture away from the Motorway Services.
 Based on CAMROT rules (Campaign for Retention of Outside Toilets) I awarded it the highest honour possible - three bog brushes with bar.
 A wet, dank, unsanitary, germ ridden, toilet paper strewn, festering, tiled brick square greeted us for which we suffered the additional insult of having to pay 20p to access this disgrace.
 What is it with this country and toilets?
 Why are they not looked after and kept clean?
 The garage was obviously to blame for not checking it and keeping it presentable but so are the people who mis-use it.

 Hopefully germ free we carried on up the A1 and the dawn slowly materialised as we passed the North Yorkshire Moors.
 The lower slopes of the impressive crags were blanketed a deep orange as a forest of deciduous trees, still retaining their leaves, had now turned a deep burnished gold due to the extended mild autumn.
-Slowly the sun rose and we drove along deserted roads that were golden leafed grey threads winding their way through the rural green of North Yorkshire.
+Slowly the sun rose and we drove along deserted roads that were golden leafed corridors of grey winding their way through the rural green of North Yorkshire.
 Ragged winged rooks and crows flew at the last possible moment from the road as we progressed and soon, as Justin already knew the way, we were easing our way through the modern housing of terraced and semi detached houses that is Brotton, parking in the very expansive and palatial Golf and Health Club at the end of the road.
 The car park was already almost full, presumably with birders cars, and I did briefly think that the golfers and Health Club members would not be happy when they arrived later that morning.

 However this concern was soon forgotten as we walked the few yards to the small wood growing on a gentle slope on the opposite side of the road.
 The strip of woodland consisted of small trees, mainly Sycamores and up to about fifty birders were scattered around, standing in clearings, some trying to shake off the early morning tiredness and look interested, others peering hopefully into tree tops and yet more hanging around with small dogs on very long leads that were just asking to be tripped over.
 It is unusual to see so many dogs at a twitch but there is a first time for everything.
 It was obvious no-one had yet seen the warbler.
 Was it even still here?